buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 (2)Whether the gang has been timeout(check the pod's annotation,introduced at Permit), if yes, reject the pod.

 (3)Whether the bundle has met the ScheduleCycleValid check, if not, reject the pod.

-iv.Try update ScheduleCycle and ChildrenScheduleRoundMap as mentioned above.
+(4).Try update ScheduleCycle and ChildrenScheduleRoundMap as mentioned above.

 2.PostFilter